jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 and therefore for users, LCF and C-H correspondence no longer has any "theoretical" difference, and the main difference is implementational and technical, with proof checking in LCF being at runtime and proof checking in C-H correspondence being at compilation.

+And here comes the second advantage of LCF: it serves logics that do not rely on Curry-Howard correspondence well.
+Without C-H, we need to manually build infrastructures like labels for statements, interfaces for external programs to engineer proofs, etc. and all these naturally lead to the need for a meta-logic.

 ## Peculiarities of Isabelle: weakened HOL as meta-logic